After key Baptist leader applauds Biden’s withdrawal, agency retracts announcement of his firing

 In under 48 hours, the head of the staunchly conservative public-policy arm of the Southern Baptist Convention rankled fellow Baptists by applauding President Joe Biden's “selfless act” of withdrawing his candidacy for re-election.
 Then, his agency reported he was fired — and now they have reaffirmed his leadership.

 The head-spinning series of events started Sunday, but by Tuesday morning, the SBC's Ethics and Religious Liberty Commission announced that no, leader Brent Leatherwood wasn't fired.
-Rather, he has the full support of his top board members — though its chairman resigned amid the agency's retraction.
+Rather, he has the full support of his top board members — though its chairman resigned and apologized for the erroneous announcement.

 On Monday, the commission issued a statement that the ERLC's executive committee had removed Leatherwood in accordance with its bylaws.